sddaniels/transition-forward-project/src/pages/resources/culture/index.md

 You may have heard the word "ally" used in reference to certain groups, including LGBTQ folks.
-A simple way to identify an ally is to look for someone who is "sticking their neck out" by taking on a burden for a marginalized group that does not affect them personally .
+A simple way to identify an ally is to look for someone who is "sticking their neck out" by taking on a burden for a marginalized group that does not affect them personally.
 In a world that can be unfriendly at best to transgender and non-binary people, allies are worth their weight in gold.

 ### Questions